 AAIC will deliver this qualification over a 33-week period.
 This will consist of scheduled 20 Student Contact Hours (SCH) per week for 29 weeks (580 hours) allowing for 4 weeks break.
 This takes into account Public holiday periods such as Christmas & Easter, and School holiday breaks.
 Students will be required to undergo 180 hours of work placement within industry as arranged by AAIC in order to gain this qualification.

 This program is delivered through class room based face-to-face training, including simulated individual or group exercises in theory classes, practical sessions are delivered in the commercial kitchen facilities and work placement is within industry.
 The trainer will provide any additional learning material where gaps are identified in either the student’s underpinning knowledge or the training resources.
-NOTE: In response to COVID19 and considering the welfare of our students, the theory portion of the course will be delivered online until it is safe to return to class room face to face training under the Australian Government guidelines.

 Students will be advised of the assessment requirements at the beginning of each unit.
 Assessment will usually commence in the session following delivery or as advised by the trainer.
 As this is a competency based program, assessment continues throughout the program until the student either achieves competency in the assessment tasks or a further training need is identified and addressed.